PgBiel/elembic/docs/book/src/elements/styling/cond-set.md

 // This will display "Theorem 1: The fact is true."
 #theorem[The fact is true.]

-// This will display "Lemma 1: The fact is also true."
+// This will display "Lemma 1: This fact is also true."
 #theorem(kind: "lemma")[This fact is also true.]
 ```